dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

     num_bills = num_bills * 2
 ```

-Because the `print()` statement at the end is not indented, it means
+Because the `print()` statement at the end is not indented, it
-that it does not belong to the loop.
+does not belong to the loop.
 The empty line is just for
 readability.
 It does not affect the execution.

 ### Indentation best practices